Nordicdesign/nebula-help/src/content/docs/flying/02_airports.md

 ### Can the database be updated?

-Yes.

-Work will be needed when X-Plane is supported, tweaks will be done in regards of sizes, location, naming, etc.
+**Yes.** It is constanty changed.

+With so many airports, many of them have the incorrect size and require changes.
+Plus work will be needed when X-Plane is supported.

+If you see something that is not right, let us know and we'll change it.

 ### Airports categories